 What Materials from a Solar Site Have Salvage Value?

 The most valuable materials salvaged during decommissioning of a solar generating facility are steel, copper, and silicon.
 These materials have increased in salvage value over the years and have well-established recycling markets.
 It’s fairly common for the salvage value and the facility’s decommissioning cost to be of similar values.

 Not all jurisdictions specifically recognize or allow for the salvage value of the site materials in the calculation of decommissioning costs and the determination of the required financial security amount.
 When salvage value is disallowed or allowed at less than 100%, it’s usually because of concerns about fluctuating market prices for salvaged materials or changes in technology that can change the net cost of decommissioning a solar generating facility.

 The most reasonable approach, one that protects both the project owner and the jurisdiction, is to disallow only a certain percentage of salvage value (for example, 15-20%), while increasing the net decommissioning cost commensurately.

 What About a Solar Decommissioning Bond?

 To ensure that the funds will be available to cover the cost of decommissioning if it becomes necessary for the permitting jurisdiction to take responsibility for carrying out the decommissioning process, project owners typically are required to provide a surety bond, cash security, letter of credit, or other form of financial security.

-While letters of credit are commonly used in the construction industry, the banks that issue them usually require collateral in the form of cash and charge a percentage of the LOC amount as their fee for issuing an LOC.
+While letters of credit are commonly used in the construction industry, the banks that issue them usually require collateral in the form of cash or negotiable securities and charge a percentage of the LOC amount as their fee for issuing an LOC.
 The only option that does not tie up the project owner’s cash or other assets for the useful life of the solar generating facility is a surety bond.